nicodewet/mvnz/README.md

 ## Decisions and Fixes

-This is a record of the decisions made, with motivtion, and some fixes that were applied in order to deliver a working implementation.
+This is a record of the decisions made, with motivation, and some fixes that were applied in order to deliver a working implementation.

 ## openapi-generator-maven-plugin